j0x7c4/xiabb_wx/README.md

 # introduction
-A backend service for wechat, including searching, recommendation and multi-staff matching
+A backend service for wechat, including searching, recommendation and multi-stuff matching

 # environment
 + node v4.0+